 Hay fever is a common problem usually encountered in the spring and early summer.
-It is part of the group of health conditions known as allergic rhinitis – allergies to airborne substances which lead to inflammation in the lining of the nose, throat and eyes.
+It is part of the group of health conditions known as seasonal allergies – allergies to airborne substances which lead to inflammation in the lining of the nose, throat and eyes.

 What is hay fever?

 In the main, hay fever refers to an allergy to pollen.
 If one is allergic to animals or house dust, this is referred to by doctors as ‘allergic rhinitis’.
 However, the terms ‘hay fever’ and ‘allergic rhinitis’ are often used interchangeably.

 It has been estimated that up to 20% of people in Western countries suffer from hay fever.
 People prone to the condition tend to develop the problem during their teenage years and, although the condition lessens in severity with age, it can linger well into late adulthood.